-A series of simple questions with YES/NO answers that led to the assurance of his salvation:
+A series of simple questions with YES/NO answers led Bernie to ignite into the assurance of his salvation.

 God gave Bernie 6 more months of abundant and transformed life, having been set free to tell us in words what he had always felt in his heart.
 Two days later, Nicholas and Tegan came to visit Unc B and both were blown away by hearing for the first time from their Uncle “I love you, Nicholas!”
 “I love you, Tegan!” and I would almost laugh out loud with joy when I would hear, or read in a text, “I love you, Colin!”
 Those are words I had never heard!
 That is the power of God’s love.

-Bernie’s newly discovered love continued to expand into our family and to the people who cared for him at hospice……just read some of these testimonies.
-It was the day after his Unc B passed that Nicholas grasped the full reality and rarity of his Uncle and mother’s sibling love relationship to the degree that he posted this powerful love declaration on Facebook about his brother, Christopher.
+Bernie’s newly discovered love continued to expand into our family and to the people who cared for him at hospice– just read some of these testimonies.
+It was the day after his Unc B passed that Nicholas grasped the full reality and rarity of his Uncle and mother’s sibling love relationship.
+In turn, God led him to ignite to the degree that he posted this powerful love declaration on Facebook about his brother, Christopher.

-From Nicholas – “I am so proud of you.
-I realize from your position it has to take a lot of courage to post this message.
+“I am so proud of you.
+And I realize from your position it has to take a lot of courage to post this message.
 I think you are an outstanding role model of Christianity (I think a lot of that is thanks to dad Colin Millar).
-I love you and am so grateful to have you as my brother.”
+Know that I love you and am so grateful to have you as my brother.”